|Road commissioner, John Robertson (1810-1877), circa 1870.|

 The cause of the terrible incident was a road dispute.
-The road to Honey Lake, today known as Rainbow Road in Lake Zurich, had been in place some 40 years, but farmer, Peter Davison (1826-1892), decided it was too close to his orchard and petitioned the road commissioners to have it moved.
+The road to Honey Lake in Lake Zurich (today's Rainbow Road) had been in place some 40 years when farmer, Peter Davison (1826-1892), decided it was too close to his orchard.
+He petitioned the road commissioners to have it moved.

-A section of the 1873 plat map (above) shows the road in dispute.
-It is located on the map, beneath Lake Zurich and diagonally under P. Davisons' name, misspelled as Davidson. https://maps.lakecountyil.gov/mapsonline/
+A section of the 1873 plat map (above).
+The disputed road can be seen on the map beneath Lake Zurich and diagonally under P. Davisons' name, misspelled as Davidson. https://maps.lakecountyil.gov/mapsonline/

-The road commissioners, including John Robertson, Mr. Kuegge (Knigge?) and Mr. Bees, and some hired men met at the road block on September 8, 1877.
-Davison had built a rail fence with a board fence on top of it, and secured the gate with a chain and padlock.
+Road commissioners John Robertson, Mr. Knigge, and Mr. Bees, and hired men met at the road block on September 8, 1877.
+Davison's barrier was a rail fence with a board fence on top, and a gate secured with a chain and padlock.
 A hired man took down a portion of the fence before Davison threatened them.
-Davison and his son, Charles, were carrying clubs, and Davison's wife, Martha, had a fence rail.
-As the threats continued, Robertson advised the other commissioners to get a warrant for the Davison men's arrest, the commissioners were tired of dealing with this issue and wanted the road open.
+Davison and his son, Charles, were carrying clubs, and Davison's wife, Martha, held a fence rail.
+As the threats continued, Robertson advised the other commissioners to get a warrant for Davison and his son's arrest.
+The commissioners were tired of the issue and wanted the road open.

 One of the hired men was told to continue taking the fence down and the younger Davison hit him with a club.
 The hired man took the club away and the boy cried out, "I am assaulted" and drew a revolver on him.
-Robertson then addressed Peter Davison, trying to calm the situation down, but Davison, who was holding a revolver leveled it at Robertson and fired.
+Robertson then addressed Peter Davison, trying to calm the situation, but Davison, who was holding a revolver leveled it at Robertson and fired.
 The Davisons fled to their home.

 The John Robertson farm on the east shore of Lake Zurich, circa 1860.
 Robertson was a prosperous farmer and road commissioner.

-The John and Charlotte Robertson home where John died from his bullet wound.
+The Charlotte and John Robertson home where John died from his bullet wound.
 Photographed by Korinna Grom, 2011.

-In his defense, Davison claimed the killing was accidental, stating that while sitting or leaning on the fence at the time, he was thrown forward, and that the revolver went off in consequence.
+In his defense, Davison claimed the killing was accidental.
+He stated that while sitting or leaning on the fence at the time, he was thrown forward and the revolver went off in consequence.

 Davison and his son (an accessory to murder) were held in jail in Cook County.
 Davison's hearing was reportedly held in Barrington in a room above the cheese factory.
 There were so many people interested in the proceedings that the floor began to sag and had to be re-enforced.
 The Chicago Tribune reported that Davison had two hearings, one before a Justice of the Peace, presumably referring to the hearing in Barrington, and the other on a writ of Habeas corpus before Judge Murphy at Woodstock.